BA Fashion Communication and Promotion website

 Applicants who do not meet these course entry requirements may still be considered if the course team judges the application demonstrates additional strengths and alternative evidence.
 This might be demonstrated by, for example: related academic or work experience; the quality of the personal statement; a strong academic or other professional reference; or a combination of these factors.

 All classes are conducted in English.
 If English is not your first language you'll be asked to provide evidence of your English language ability at enrolment.
-The standard English language requirement for entry to the course is the IELTS requirement is 6.5 with a minimum of 5.5 in any one paper.
+The standard English language requirement for entry to the course is the IELTS requirement is 6.5 with 5.5 in any one paper.

 Applicants who will need a Tier 4 General Student Visa should visit the Language Centre website.